Welcome to IAEE2017 Energy Forum

 Developers of green buildings have enjoyed higher returns on their investments in such projects.
 In addition, improved energy efficiency has on average yielded a return of 6% rise in property value, according to the Singapore Green Building Council.

 In order to achieve favourable outcomes, real estate companies should employ technology and big data applications to provide solutions to study and develop better ways to employ energy consumption.
 By focussing on energy usage, savings and reducing emissions can then be achieved.

 Real estate construction in the development market has a great macro impact on the energy economics in the locality.
-Building design also plays a role as form and efficient insulation methods including high efficiency heating, hot water and lighting technologies, pest control solutions; and rooftop solar PV and battery storage have higher energy efficiency potential.
+Building design also plays a role as form and efficient insulation methods including high efficiency heating, hot water and lighting technologies, air conditioning servicing; and rooftop solar PV and battery storage have higher energy efficiency potential.
 These designs measures can be applied equally both to construction of new buildings as well as retrofitting of existing buildings.

 Local state government can introduce regulations to better incentivise the building industry by engaging architects and developers and encourage or subsidising tariffs when they employ energy efficient technologies in their buildings.
 Further use of innovations will also help to lower long term cost while providing benefits to various stakeholders.
-For example, retrofitting projects to existing building homes can enjoy subsidies if innovations such as architectural screens are employed.
+For example, reinstatement works to existing buildings can enjoy subsidies if energy saving innovations are employed.
 In the labour market, the subsidies also go into labour and create growth in jobs in the building sector, and the regional economics development at large.